Hillyard History, Family Crest & Coats of Arms

 - Edward Hillyard, aged 34, who settled in America from Liverpool, in 1900

 - M. Hillyard, aged 22, who landed in America from Kilmarnock, in 1903

-- Louisa Hillyard, aged 23, who emigrated to the United States from Weedon, in 1905
+- Louisa Hillyard, aged 23, who immigrated to the United States from Weedon, in 1905

-- Percival Hillyard, aged 20, who emigrated to America from Weeden, England, in 1907
+- Percival Hillyard, aged 20, who immigrated to America from Weeden, England, in 1907

 - James Wm.
-Hillyard, aged 31, who emigrated to the United States from Arunde, England, in 1908
+Hillyard, aged 31, who immigrated to the United States from Arunde, England, in 1908

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)